DEEP-PolyU/NetBenchmark/README.md

 ### Parser system workflow

-The system selects data sets and algorithms through the parameters provided by the command system,which can view detailes by
+The system selects datasets and algorithms through the parameters provided by the command system,which can view details by
 ```bash
     python netBenchmark.py -h
 ```